Israel2000/javascript-code-test/README.md

     - **AOT (Ahead-of-Time)**: Compiles during the build process for improved performance and smaller bundle sizes.

 17. **What is lazy loading?**
+   - a technique that allows users to defer the loading of certain parts of an application.
+   - it reduces the initial load time.
     Lazy loading loads feature modules asynchronously when required, improving performance.
 Example:

     ```typescript